sukebenet/dreamtime-website/docs/support/faq.md

 Until now we only have reports that this occurs in devices that does not meet the [minimum requirements](/docs/installation#requirements), in these cases we cannot offer technical assistance beyond:

-- Close all the programs you can to free RAM.
+- Free up RAM closing other programs.
-- Upgrade your hardware. 💻
+- Upgrade your hardware.

 ---